Sylvia Acevedo: Career

 Acevedo joined IBM in 1980 as an engineer while studying at Stanford University.
 She was on the Solar Polar Solar Probe (SPSP) and Voyager 2 teams at the NASA Jet Propulsion Laboratory.
 She joined Apple in 1988 overseeing the Asia-Pacific region.
 Acevedo held other executive roles at Autodesk, Dell, REBA Technologies, and Tandem Ungermann-Bass.

-Acevedo founded Austin, TX-based CommuniCard.
+Acevedo founded Austin, Texas–based CommuniCard.
 She was awarded the Business Award by The Aguila Awards Foundation in 2005.
 In 2009, Acevedo joined the Girl Scouts of the USA national board of directors.
 President Barack Obama appointed Acevedo to the Commission on Educational Excellence for Hispanics in 2011.

-Acevedo was a national board member of the Girl Scout of the USA from 2009 to 2016.
+Acevedo was a national board member of the Girl Scouts of the USA from 2009 to 2016.
 Acevedo is a former board member of the Hispanic Scholarship Consortium, Con Mi Madre and the Trinity School.
 Acevedo served on the founding executive board of the Ann Richards School for Young Women Leaders.
 In July 2016 she was appointed interim CEO of the Girl Scouts of the USA.

 Acevedo was appointed permanent CEO of the Girl Scouts of the USA in May 2017.
 Under her tenure, the Girl Scouts introduced over 100 badges in Outdoors and STEM badges in areas such as robotics, coding, engineering, and cybersecurity.
+She also prioritized programs to close the gender gap in computer science and cybersecurity, preparing girls for future digital careers.

 In a Crain’s New York interview, Acevedo said, “Girl Scouts has always been an important part of my life, helping me as a young girl to develop the skills to become a leader,” Acevedo said in a statement.
 “My focus [at GSUSA] has been to raise the profile of the Girl Scout movement and mission, with the targeted aim to grow membership.”